Al-Jaish SC Syria (men's basketball): History

-quarterfinals.
-In it, they lost to Al-Rayyan 71-82, but in the fight for fifth place, they finally won over Kapchagay 82-77 and lost to Duhok 95-97.
+quarter-finals.
+In it, they lost to Al-Rayyan 71–82, but in the fight for fifth place, they finally won over Kapchagay 82–77 and lost to Duhok 95–97.

-After the 2015 season, as in the previous one, they had third place in the league and participation in the WABA Cup quarterfinals, where they were defeated by Mahram Tehran BC 106-59.
+After the 2015 season, as in the previous one, they had third place in the league and participation in the WABA Cup quarterfinals, where they were defeated by Mahram Tehran BC 106–59.

 In the 2016 season, the Great Era of the Al-Jaish began, as the team, led by coach Khaled Abo Touk, won the Double for the first time.
-They won the SBL after the sovereign defeat of Al-Ittihad Aleppo in the semifinals, and in the final they met Al-Karamah SC, which they defeated in all three matches (77-62, 84-73, 87-79) and became Syrian champions.
+They won the SBL after the sovereign defeat of Al-Ittihad Aleppo in the semi-finals, and in the final they met Al-Karamah SC, which they defeated in all three matches (77–62, 84–73, 87–79) and became Syrian champions.
 They also won the Syrian Cup after winning over Ittihad.

 The following 2017 season, they also managed to win the league title, but lost in the Syrian Cup in the quarterfinals with Al-Wahda.
 As a result, they managed to advance to the WABA Cup, in which they finished in fourth place after losing to Petrochimi BC, Riyadi and Ramallah.
 In the next course of the 2018 season, they managed to defend the title.

-In the SBL playoffs 2019, a team led by players such as Rami Merjaneh and Abdulwahab Al-Hamwi managed to beat Hurriya Aleppo SC 2:0 (81-70, 87-55) and then Al-Ittihad SC Aleppo 2:0 (72-71, 77-74) and advance to the finals.
-In the SBL final, they managed to beat Al-Jalaa Aleppo 3:1 (81-45, 73-80 and 72-64) and defend the league title.
+In the SBL playoffs 2019, a team led by players such as Rami Merjaneh and Abdulwahab Al-Hamwi managed to beat Hurriya Aleppo SC 2:0 (81–70, 87–55) and then Al-Ittihad SC Aleppo 2:0 (72–71, 77–74) and advance to the finals.
+In the SBL final, they managed to beat Al-Jalaa Aleppo 3:1 (81–45, 73–80 and 72–64) and defend the league title.
 It was their fourth title in a row, so they set a new club record.
-They also managed to beat Al-Wathba 81-59 in the Syrian Cup final.
+They also managed to beat Al-Wathba 81–59 in the Syrian Cup final.
 These successes also ended the Great Era.

-In the WABA Cup, they finished in fourth place, losing to Petrochimi 73-93, Al-Naft 60-88 and Chemidor 55-80 respectively.
-They recorded their only victory with a clear defeat of BC Kalendia 84-67.
+In the WABA Cup, they finished in fourth place, losing to Petrochimi 73–93, Al-Naft 60–88 and Chemidor 55–80 respectively.
+They recorded their only victory with a clear defeat of BC Kalendia 84–67.

-The following 2020 season had to be canceled due to the Covid-19 pandemic, but this decision unfortunate hit the club as they advanced to the SBL semifinals.
+The following 2020 season had to be canceled due to the COVID-19 pandemic, but this decision unfortunate hit the club as they advanced to the SBL semi-finals.
 The club was also marked by the elimination in Syrian Cup quarterfinals.

-In the 2021 season, they advanced to the semifinals of the playoffs, where they played a tied series with Al-Wahda, but eventually lost just 1:2 (in matches).
-They also lost in the Cup final with Al-Jalaa 44-59.
+In the 2021 season, they advanced to the semi-finals of the playoffs, where they played a tied series with Al-Wahda, but eventually lost just 1:2 (in matches).
+They also lost in the Cup final with Al-Jalaa 44–59.

 In the 2022 season, Al-Jaish SC finished fourth in the Syrian Super Cup and fifth in the Syrian league.